Why Pursue a Master's Degree in Public Administration

 For information about scholarships, click below.

-The Master of Public Administration (MPA) program is fully accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
+The Master of Public Administration (MPA) program is fully accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
 UTSA’s program is one of only 10 NASPAA-accredited master’s programs in public administration, affairs, and policy in Texas.

 The majority of courses are offered once a week, from 5:30-8:15 PM, at the Downtown campus.
 Courses are offered Monday – Thursday evenings.
-We occasionally offer courses on Saturday mornings or in the afternoon.
+Some courses are offered in online modality, and some are in hybrid modality providing working professionals with greater convenience to complete their coursework.

 The Department of Public Administration also offers a Graduate Certificate in Nonprofit Administration and Leadership to further enhance your degree.
 Refer to the Graduate Catalog for additional information.